mugwomp93/720x720_overlays/README.md

   #### 4. Save an Override

       Quick Menu > Overrides > Save Content Directory Overrides
 </details>

 ### Notes:
-- This version incorporates 1playerinsertcoin's grid at 90% opacity.
+- This version uses 1playerinsertcoin's grid at 90% opacity.
 The alt version includes the grid at 80% opacity with some extra mucking around by me to desaturate the colors a bit.
-- The base version of this overlay at 100% opacity and without border graphics and shadows is available in the [1playerinsertcoin assorted overlays bundle](https://github.com/mugwomp93/720x720_overlays/edit/main/README.md#1playerinsertcoin-assorted-overlays).
+- The base version of this overlay at 100% opacity and without border graphics and shadows is available in [1playerinsertcoin assorted overlays](https://github.com/mugwomp93/720x720_overlays/edit/main/README.md#1playerinsertcoin-assorted-overlays).
 A 4:3 version (no more skinny Sonic) is also available.

 # [1playerinsertcoin Assorted Overlays](https://github.com/mugwomp93/720x720_overlays/tree/main/720x720%20overlays/1playerinsertcoin%20Assorted%20Overlays)
 As you may have gathered, 1playerinsertcoin has been very generous with their time in creating overlays for a device they don't even own.
 Given how long it takes to create high quality overlays, limited free time, etc, I thought it would be unfair to keep these to myself until I was done creating my versions.
 These overlays don't have any border decorations, shadows, etc, and, with one exception, are all centered.
 Please credit 1playerinsertcoin if you use these to create your own versions.